guikarai/PERA/README.md

 * Available whitespace for Pervasive Encryption projects
 * Encryption maturity
 * How optimized is the crypto environment
-* Data set structures, volumes and degree of ellibility
+* Data set structures, volumes and degree of elibility
 * Network architecture, volumes of unsecured network connections
 * Estimation of Impact of z/OS data set encryption on selected LPARs
 * Estimation of Impact of z/OS coupling facility encryption on selected LPARs